strawmelonjuice/bungibindies/PROGRESS.md

 - Globals: Not relevant to the scope of this library.
 (Mostly contains browser-related globals.
 Some Bun ones, but those ought to be implemented elsewhere.)
+- SQLite
+  - `Query.as()`: I don't think this would fit into the Gleam language.

 #### Workarounds